LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 This creates only a single `FileSystemWatcher` instance no matter how many times `Subscribe` is called.
 Notice that I've had to introduce a nested class to provide the `IDisposable` that `Subscribe` returns.
 I didn't need that with the very first `IObservable<T>` implementation in this chapter because it had already completed the sequence before returning, so it was able to return the `Disposable.Empty` property conveniently supplied by Rx.
 (This is handy in cases where you're obliged to supply an `IDisposable`, but you don't actually need to do anything when disposed.)
 And in my first `FileSystemWatcher` wrapper, `RxFsEvents`, I just returned the `FileSystemWatcher` itself from `Dispose`.
 (This works because `FileSystemWatcher.Dispose` shuts down the watcher, and each subscriber was given its own `FileSystemWatcher`.)
 But now that a single `FileSystemWatcher` supports multiple observers, we need to do a little more work when an observer unsubscribes.

-One a `Subscription` instance that we returned from `Subscribe` gets disposed, it removes itself from the list of subscribers, ensuring that it won't receive any more notifications.
+When a `Subscription` instance that we returned from `Subscribe` gets disposed, it removes itself from the list of subscribers, ensuring that it won't receive any more notifications.
 It also sets the `FileSystemWatcher`'s `EnableRaisingEvents` to false if there are no more subscribers, ensuring that this source does not do unnecessary work if nothing needs notifications right now.

 This is looking more realistic than the first example.
-This is truly a source of events that could occur at any moment (making this exactly the sort of thing Rx does well) and it now handles multiple subscribers intelligently.
+This is truly a source of events that could occur at any moment (making this exactly the sort of thing well suited to Rx) and it now handles multiple subscribers intelligently.
 However, we wouldn't often write things this way.
 We're doing all the work ourselves here—this code doesn't even require a reference to the `System.Reactive` package because the only Rx types it refers to are `IObservable<T>` and `IObserver<T>`, both of which are built into the .NET runtime libraries.
 In practice we typically defer to helpers in `System.Reactive` because they can do a lot of work for us.

 For example, suppose we only cared about `Changed` events.
 We could write just this: